Close Menu

 Common Physical Symptoms

 Eczema is typified by thicker, swollen skin as well as red, itchy skin patches that appear on the skin.
 The most typical physical signs of eczema are these ones.
-If left untreated, the parts of the skin that are scratched may become crusty or leak, which could result in secondary infections.
 As the illness worsens, it’s conceivable that you’ll also notice changes in the texture and color of your skin.

 Psychological Impact